rdelpret/rainbow-road/README.md

 make run-docker
 ```
 #### Docker Desktop Kubernetes Cluster w/ Tilt
-Tilt is a tool used for local development on kubernetes that offers, hot reloading on file save among other things.
-Here we use it to create a local-dev kubernetes setup.
+Tilt is a tool used for local development on Kubernetes that offers, hot reloading on file saves among other things.
+Here we use it to create a local-dev Kubernetes setup.
 ##### Prerequisites:

- - Ensure you have a working [docker desktop kubernetes cluster](https://docs.docker.com/desktop/kubernetes/)
+ - Ensure you have a working [Docker Desktop Kubernetes Cluster](https://docs.docker.com/desktop/kubernetes/)
  - Download and install [Tilt](https://docs.tilt.dev/install.html)

 Ensure you have set a GITHUB_TOKEN